rxsio/firo-docs/docs/Cameras/Architecture.md

 ## Basics

-Our camera system is based around the [[Gstreamer]] framework, which allows for easy adaptation to new hardware, gives us good performance and widely supported.
+Our camera system is based around the [[Gstreamer]] framework, which allows for easy adaptation to new hardware, gives us good performance and is widely supported.

 Video is provided by various USB webcams communicating using the v4l2 libraries in Linux.